 Growing up in the Caribbean you learn to appreciate good seafood.
 In fact, it makes it hard to enjoy seafood anywhere else.
-You are always comparing taste and flavor to the fresh, just out of the sea you had growing up.
+You are always comparing taste and flavor to the fresh, just out of the ocean seafood you had growing up.

 Years ago I traveled to Asia and saw a massive shrimp.
-It was a revelation to me, I had no idea such thing existed.
-But it was A-MA-ZIING!
+It was a revelation to me; I had no idea such thing existed.
+But it was A-MAZ-ING!

-I jokingly asked if he had a shrimp enough to sink a boat... and he said "well, I have the biggest shrimp commercially sold in the US if that helps...", and just then and there... a relationship was born.
+I jokingly asked if he had a shrimp enough to sink a boat and he said, "Well, I have the biggest shrimp commercially sold in the US if that helps."
+Then and there a relationship was born.
 We have sold many, many, many pounds of Shrimps almost big enough to sink a boat.

-These tiger prawns are U2, meaning that each Prawn will weight roughly half a pound.
-Note that the weight includes the shell (one time we got an email from a customer complaining about the weight of the shell being included... which really just melted my brain).
+These monster tiger prawns are U2, meaning that each prawn weighs roughly half a pound.
+Note that the weight includes the shell (one time we got an email from a customer complaining about the weight of the shell being included which really just melted my brain).
 I think I must have given him a refund.

-Step #05: Place in Cast Iron, facing up
+Step #5: Place in cast iron, facing up.

-Step #06: Add butter, salt, and minced garlic
+Step #6: Add butter, salt, and minced garlic.

-Step #08: Finish with a squeeze of lemon
+Step #8: Finish with a squeeze of lemon.

 Good friends, good food, good times!
 That is what life's all about!